 - General guidelines

 - Etiquette

 - Definitions

 - Respectful and harmful phrases or terms

-- Ways to be an ally
+- Ways to be a more inclusive colleague

-- Benefits to the business
+- Business benefits

 - Additional resources (etiquette, ableist language examples, more phrases)

-Video: How You See Me: Disability
+- Video: How You See Me: Disability

 General Guidelines

 People with disabilities are individuals with individual lived experiences and will choose how they identify themselves individually.
 It's important to understand that while this is a general guideline, each person will have their own preference.
 Catch-all phrases such as "the blind," "the deaf" or "the disabled," do not reflect the individuality, equality or dignity of people with disabilities.